z-keith/neuronroot/README.md

 #changelog:
 ##v0.9
 - Sorted most occasions where the program iterates through a dictionary or set, making the program have largely consistent outcomes.
 There's still variation in the root builder that I just can't find for some reason.
-- Implemented branch-root scoring functions for root segment merging
+- Implemented branch-root scoring functions and total-length remaining function for root segment merging
 - Implemented root combining
     - Doesn't work perfectly yet
 - Fixed worst of suboptimal tree construction